I am not made for winter.

 This year, however, quite by accident I’ve found myself in a rhythm that has allowed me to genuinely look forward to each evening’s setting sun.

 A few days after Christmas, I splurged on quite the candle collection, and I’ve fallen in love with the warmth and light they bring to our evenings.
-I even find that I’m (gasp) looking forward to the sun setting each evening so I can indulge in my new evening ritual!
+I even (gasp) look forward to the sun setting so I can indulge in my new evening ritual.

 As we approach the end of the day and dusk falls over the city, I go through the downstairs and close the shutters.
 I much prefer the muted light given off by lamps over the harshness of overhead light fixtures, so those are clicked on, and finally, I light candles in each room.

-I was fortunate to find some unscented ones, but on the advice of my friend Haley, I’ll soon be ordering some beeswax candles.
+I was fortunate to find some unscented ones, but I’ll soon be ordering some beeswax candles.
 And no one was more surprised than I was by how delightful flameless candles are!
-I can tuck those away in the spots where a true flame would prove quite hazardous.
+I can tuck those away in the spots where a true flame would be hazardous.

-With four children (including eleven month old twin boys), our days are loud and busy and often unpredictable.
-Perhaps this is why I’ve come to treasure so deeply the few moments of intentional, thoughtful rhythms every evening that signal the winding down of another day.
+With four children, our days are loud and busy and often unpredictable.
+This is a big reason why I’ve come to really treasure the few moments of intentional, thoughtful rhythms every evening that signal the winding down of another day.

-One more beautiful benefit of this newly found joy in candlelight is that in a very real way, it helps ward off the isolation that winter often brings, for as strange as it may seem, the lighting of candles creates in me a sense of connection to community – the community of women who for centuries before me who spent winter evenings gathering loved ones in from the cold, closing their homes against the bitter wind, and warming their families with the flickering glow of firelight.
+One more beautiful benefit of this newly found joy in candlelight?
+In a very real way, it helps ward off the isolation that winter often brings—as strange as it may seem, candle-lighting creates in me a sense of connection to community; the community of women who for centuries before me spent winter evenings gathering loved ones in from the cold, closing their homes against the bitter wind, and warming their families with the flickering glow of firelight.